maddiedierker/cheerly-frontend/README.md

 expo start
 ```

 Once the Expo Metro Bundler has opened in a browser at localhost:19002, you can use Expo to run an Android or iOS simulator.
+You may also photograph the QR code on the localhost:19002 page to run the app on your own Android/iOS device.

 ### A Contrived Example
 ```